tldr-pages/tldr/pages/common/rgpt.md

 `rgpt --v --i "$(git diff {{path/to/file}})"`

-- Ask GPT3 to improve the code and limit it to a certain amount of GPT3 tokens:
+- Ask GPT to improve the code and limit it to a certain amount of GPT3 tokens:

 `rgpt --max {{300}} --i "$(git diff {{path/to/file}})"`

-- Ask GPT3 for a more unique result using a float value between 0 and 2. (higher = more unique):
+- Ask GPT for a more unique result using a float value between 0 and 2. (higher = more unique):

 `rgpt --pres {{1.2}} --i "$(git diff {{path/to/file}})"`

-- Ask GPT3 to review your code using a specific model:
+- Ask GPT to review your code using a specific model:

 `rgpt --model {{text-davinci-003}} --i "$(git diff {{path/to/file}})"`